dnmore/taskie/README.md

 ## Overview

 Taskie is a task management application that helps users organize their tasks with a fun and engaging twist.
 The app allows users to create, edit, delete, and filter tasks by priority while earning points and leveling up based on task completion.
-Taskie uses a neo-brutalist design style to provide a bold and striking visual experience, along with gamification features to make task management more rewarding.Task data is stored locally using the browser’s localStorage.
+Taskie uses a neo-brutalist design style to provide a bold and striking visual experience, along with gamification features to make task management more rewarding.
+Task data is stored locally using the browser’s localStorage.

  [Live Demo](https://taskie-task-manager.netlify.app/)